LoganFlaherty/sigil-language/README.md

     ```
     src x : "7"
     ```
 - Comparisons use a single equals sign "=".
+Note that comparison expressions are space sensitive
 - Built-in sigils (like Whisper) are defined inside the interpreter.
 However, unlike regular sigils, they can only be invoked inside a sigil due to arg passing restrictions.
 All built-in sigils can be found at the bottom of this README.
 - Any invokes wrote outside of a sigil, is considered your run code and how you kickstart a program.
     ```